Vintage Murder

 Vintage Murder is a detective novel by Ngaio Marsh; it is the fifth novel to feature Roderick Alleyn, and was first published in 1937.
-Based in New Zealand, the plot centres on a travelling theatrical troupe and prominently features Doctor Rangi Te Pokiha a Māori, and a "tiki" (hei-tiki) a Māori fertility pendant.
+Based in New Zealand, the plot centres on a travelling theatrical troupe and prominently features Doctor Rangi Te Pokiha, a Māori, and a "tiki" (hei-tiki) a Māori fertility pendant.

-One of the cast members was a minor character in Enter a Murderer, and refers to that case early in the story.
-The inspiration for this novel's theater troupe, the Carolyn Dacres Comedy Company, comes from the real-life Allan Wilkie Company which Marsh once belonged to.

-Plot Summary
+Plot summary

 Chief Inspector Roderick Alleyn is traveling through New Zealand while he recovers from an operation.
 On a train with the famous Carolyn Dacres Comedy Company, on tour of New Zealand, Alleyn befriends members of the troupe.
 Among them are Susan Max, an actress he met previously, Carolyn Dacres and her husband Alfred Meyer, owner of Incorporated Playhouses.
 Alleyn's identity as a Scotland Yard officer is secret to most of the actors, but he reveals himself to Meyer and Dacres when Meyer insists he was nearly murdered when someone allegedly tried to push him off the train.
-A young actress named Valerie Gaynes reports stolen money, but Alleyn does not believe the incidents are related.
+A young actress named Valerie Gaynes reports stolen money and jewels, but Alleyn does not believe the incidents are related.

 Once in Middleton, Alleyn joins up with the acting troupe for Carolyn's birthday celebration where he presents Carolyn with a Maori tiki, a symbol of fertility.
 Meyer plans an elaborate charade for his wife in which a jeroboam of champagne will fall down from the theater ceiling and land in a basket.
 Despite many successful practice runs, the bottle drops down, hits Meyer on the head and kills him.
 Foul play is suspected and when Alleyn investigates the contraption, he finds a small weight when a larger one should have been and was used previously.
 He also finds the tiki on the ground nearby.

 Everyone has an alibi before and after the incident, so no one seems to have been able to remove the weight than put it back after the murder.
 The obvious suspect is George Mason, Meyer's partner who is set to inherit his estate, but he has the strongest alibi.
 Alleyn and local police's attention veers toward Valerie Gaynes' stolen money.
 A young actor named Courtney Broadhead seems the likeliest thief because he mysteriously was able to pay off gambling debts without explanation.
 However, another actor named Francis Liversidge is too keen to blame Broadhead and Alleyn begins to suspect him.
 Liversidge, in private, admits to taking Valerie's money for vague reasons of his own.
 Meyer was aware of this and confronted the actor.